-START UP PROCEDURE - EQUIPMENT OPERATION
+EQUIPMENT OPERATION

-- Wear heavy-duty work gloves, ANSI-approved goggles behind a full face shield, steel-toed work boots, and a dust mask. - Operate only with assistance. - Ensure guide blocks are tight and track is level - Fill the lubrication tank with clean water and dish soap. - Start and operate the engine according to the provided engine manual. - Depress the throttle to bring the blade up to full speed. - Throttle should be fully depressed when the saw is under load. - Cut branches off the lumber to be processed. - WARNING: To avoid death or serious injury.
-Do not cut lumber with foreign objects in it such as nails, any metal pieces, etc. - Place the lumber to be cut on the supports. - WARNING: The operator and any assistants must stay clear of the blade's path of travel whenever the engine is on. - Move the Sawhead slowly along the track and against the lumber to make the cut. - Trim off the rounded sides of the log. - When the log is squared-off, boards or posts can be cut to custom specifications. - To prevent accidents, turn off the engine and disconnect its spark plug wire after use.
+- 1. Wear heavy-duty work gloves, ANSI-approved goggles behind a full face shield, steel-toed work boots, and a dust mask. - 2.
+Operate only with assistance. - 3.
+Ensure guide blocks are tight and track is level - 4.
+Fill the lubrication tank with clean water and dish soap. - 5.
+Start and operate the engine according to the provided engine manual. - 6.
+Depress the throttle to bring the blade up to full speed. - 7.
+Throttle should be fully depressed when the saw is under load. - 8.
+Trim branches off the log before placing it on the sawmill. - 9.
+WARNING: To avoid death or serious injury.
+Do not cut logs containing embedded foreign objects such as nails, metal pieces, etc. - 10.
+Place the log to be cut on the supports. - 11.
+WARNING: The operator and any assistants must stay clear of the front and back of the blade whenever the engine is on. - 12.
+Move the saw head slowly along the track and against the log to make the cut. - 13.
+Trim off the rounded sides of the log. - 14.
+When the log is squared-off, boards or posts can be cut to custom specifications. - 15.
+To prevent accidents, turn off the engine and disconnect its spark plug wire after use.
 Wait for the engine to cool, clean external parts with a clean cloth, then store the equipment out of children's reach.